bentheiii/envolved/docs/describing.rst

 Excluding EnvVars from the description
 ------------------------------------------

 In some cases it is useful to exclude some EnvVars from the description.
-This can eb done with the :func:`exclude_from_description` function.
+This can be done with the :func:`exclude_from_description` function.

 .. code-block::